I've been a couponer for over 15 years. My husband was once a skeptic, but now he's a believer.

 1. Compare Prices

-Right now, mentally choose three things that you buy on a regular basis.
+Right now, think about three things that you buy on a regular basis.
 My things would be toilet paper, cheese, and tortillas.
-(Don't judge! ;)
+(Don't judge!)

 Next, pick three stores that you go to on a regular basis.
 Mine would be Metro Market, Target, and CVS.
-The next time you are out at the store, make a mental note of how much the regular price of these items are.
+The next time you are out at the store, make a mental note of what the regular price of each of these items is.
 You don't need to remember the exact amount, but if you are super-organized, by all means, write it down.
 I don't, because I'm not organized.
-(Again; don't judge! ;)
+(Again, don't judge!)

-Then, if you get the Sunday paper already, most of the ads should be in there.
-If you don't, just look online for the ads.
+Then, next time you get the Sunday paper, check the ads.
+If you don't get the Sunday paper, just look online for the ads.
 Check out the sale prices for those three items.
-Monitor the sale prices over a three month period.
-Did they go up or down and by how much?
+Monitor the sale prices over a three-month period.
+Did they go up or down—and by how much?
 This should give you an idea when something is a good price and when to stock up.
 Over time, you should also be able to remember the general good price range of the rest of the stuff you buy.
 It will become second nature, and almost like a scavenger hunt.
-This is also the base of saving--simply knowing the prices.
+This is also the basis of saving—simply knowing the prices.

 One note: When buying toilet paper and paper towels, you might be comparing different brands in the store.
 The store brands do tend to be the cheaper buy in general, for most groceries, unless it's an excellent sale for name brands (which does happen).
 Do keep in mind that you should compare how many rolls of paper towels or toilet paper you are getting with the square footage.
 This will ensure that you have the best buy in the store.
 I usually only pay a quarter per roll of toilet paper or paper towels, so if it's not a good deal and you can wait, do it.